 When a company in an emerging economy hires a Western expat, the company brings in someone from the future back into the past.
 Can you think of a more favorable advantage than having seen the future already?
 Can you see why it makes sense to pay 30 to 40% premium for such experience?

-Why Would an American Want to Live and Work Abroad?
+Why Would an American Want to Live and Work Overseas?

 Let’s see.
 Perhaps a better view of the world?
 More awareness?
 Memorable life experiences?
 Something new and different from the routine?
 Or perhaps 30 to 40% more in salary?
 A lesser or no tax burden at all and therefore a lot more savings and possibly expedited retirement?
 Or maybe several semi retirements?